The-Academic-Observatory/openaire-ingest/README.md

 ### Preprocessing step

-Please note that the "publication" table had issues in the "source" field when importing into Bigquery.
-Big query was not able to import the table when there were entries of:
+Please note that the "publication" table had issues in the "source" field when importing.
+Bigquery was not able to import the table with entries of:

 `["Crossref",null]`

 as there were both strings and nulls in the array.
-This meant that a preprocessing step was required to remove the uncessary nulls before transferring into Bigquery.
 The python script will recognise the "publication" table and loop over all of the part table files and remove the unnecessary nulls from the "source" field.
 The output of this preprocessing step effectively duplicates the part table file without the nulls present and are stored as, for example:

 /data/decompress/publication/part_00010_NR.txt.gz

 where the "NR" stands for "nulls removed".
-These processed versions of the part table files are uploaded to GCS instead of the orginal part table files.
+These filtered version of the part table files are uploaded to GCS instead of the orginal part table files.

 ### Transferiing to Google Bigquery